FehintolaObafemi/personal-portfolio/content/projects/FindMGGraphPermission.md

 showInProjects: true
 ---

-This is a feature proposed to improve the Dev Ops experience of Microsoft Graph for PowerShell users.
+This is a feature that was proposed and implemented into Microsoft Graphs API aimed improve the Dev Ops experience of Microsoft Graph for PowerShell users.